 Labor and Birth at Home

-Our role during labor and birth are to monitor the well-being of mama and baby.
-We do this by monitoring your vitals, listening to baby, and keeping you fed and hydrated.
+Our primary role during labor and birth is to monitor the well-being of the birthing person and the baby.
+We do this by monitoring your vitals, listening to the baby’s heart tones, and keeping you fed and hydrated.
 We are there to give information, answer questions, suggest different positions, fill the birth tub, rub backs and shoulders, offer food and water, remind you to pee, listen to baby’s heartbeat, take walks with you, hold you while you squat, put a cool cloth on your forehead, and offer kind supportive words.
 We also read and knit inconspicuously in the corner as you and your baby navigate the throes of labor.

 Why have a home birth?

-- Freedom to move around and choose positions that come naturally.
+- Freedom to move around and choose positions during labor and birth

-- No routine IVs or external fetal monitors to be strapped to.
+- No routine IVs or external fetal monitors that restrict movement

-- Choice of who is with you – your family, friends, caregivers.
+- Choice of who is with you – your family, friends, caregivers, children

-- Cord is not clamped until after the birth of the placenta.
+- The umbilical cord is not clamped until after the birth of the placenta.